 Hands-on, meaningful small and large group experiences help our students understand the world around them.
 Fine and gross motor skills, social and emotional skills are improved during inquiry, math and language lessons.
 Knowledge is gained through investigation in learning centers and hands on experiences with numbers, pre-reading and pre-writing activities.

-Students learn Hebrew as a second language and study Judaic and Kabbalah.
-Music, visual arts and physical education skills are incorporated into everyday activities to reach their highest potential developmentally and academically while nurturing the whole child.
+As an IB school, students learn Hebrew as a second language.
+In addition, music, visual arts and physical education skills are incorporated into everyday activities to reach their highest potential developmentally and academically while nurturing the child as a whole.

 Our outdoor classroom encourages students to be creative and solve problems through play and it is an extension of the learning environment.